IAM Database Connector

 Grant IAM authentication permissions

-Once connectivity is verified, grant the admin user permissions to connect via RDS IAM authentication.
+Once connectivity is verified, grant the admin user permission to connect via RDS IAM authentication.

 - PostgreSQL